james-o-johnstone/proxy-golang/README.md

 # proxy-golang
-HTTP/HTTPS proxy written in golang
+HTTP/HTTPS proxy written in golang to play around with networking and concurrency.